 Just because a 40-year-old woman has a good number of antral follicles seen by ultrasound, that is, her ovarian reserve is good, does not automatically mean that all these eggs will develop normally or will be of good quality.

-The age of the woman is essential for maturing eggs to be of good quality.
-From the age of about 35, the quality of the eggs will worsen and decrease, too.
+The age of the woman is essential so that the eggs that mature are of good quality.
+From the age of about 35, the quality of the eggs will worsen and their numbers decrease.

 Oocyte quality analysis